-Since we use RAIDBOXES Holacracy it made sense to set aside a slot at the monthly governance meetings for feedback discussions.
+Since we use Raidboxes holacracy the idea of setting aside a slot for feedback discussions at the monthly governance meetings was obvious.
 However, this has not led to more feedback.

 The goal should be that everyone has both given and received feedback.
 Preferably several times and on their own initiative.

 To get a real feedback culture going, the following are recommended:

 - Also as a boss ask the employees for their feedback questions.
 The feedback conversation can be designed from the outset to be mutual.

 - Give feedback regularly yourself.
 If someone understands that feedback is not a bad thing and is part of an open culture, they are more likely to give feedback themselves.

 - Always conduct discussions openly.
 If nothing is concealed even in factual discussions, there is also an open communication culture in personal relationships.